 The Supplemental Death Benefit (SDB) program is voluntary and operates like a group-term life insurance plan for cities that provide SDB coverage.
-Supplemental death benefits are not advance-funded but are financed on a payas-you-go basis.
+Supplemental death benefits are not advance-funded but are financed on a pay-as-you-go basis.
 The SDB Rate for each city is equal to the expected benefit payments during the upcoming year (one-year term cost) expressed as a percentage of payroll and is calculated separately for active Members and retirees.

-Due to the higher mortality rates associated with the global pandemic, SDB claims rose significantly in 2021.
-Consequently, the TMRS Board adopted changes to the methodology used for calculating 2023 SDB Rates.
-Specifically, 2023 SDB Rates were calculated by (i) removing the assumption that grants a small credit to active rates and (ii) adding a margin for adverse experience of 100% for active coverage and 10% for retiree coverage.
+Due to the higher mortality rates associated with the global pandemic, SDB claims were greater than historical norms.
+Consequently, the TMRS Board adopted changes to the methodology used for calculating 2023 and 2024 SDB Rates.
+Specifically, SDB Rates were calculated by (i) removing the assumption that grants a small credit to active rates and (ii) adding a margin for adverse experience of 100% for active coverage and 10% for retiree coverage.

-It is important to note that the increase in your SDB Rate only applies to 2023.
 Future SDB Rates will be determined based on the most recent mortality experience available at the time.